 Why is Asthma increasing in Children?

-Asthma incidence is increasing significantly in both children and adults accross all sections of society.
+Asthma incidence is increasing significantly in both children and adults across all sections of society.
 According to the recent studies, this disease is present in more than 20-40% of school children.
 In families, where there is a history of nasal, skin or respiratory allergies, there are chances that children can develop these allergies, but it can also occur in children where there is no such history of such problems.
-It can happen that lack of knowledge and understanding about asthma may force parents to deny existence of this disease and do not take any prescribed treatment.
+It can happen that lack of knowledge and understanding about asthma may force parents to deny the existence of this disease and do not take any prescribed treatment.

 It is important that they must know certain facts about asthma- for instance, it is not a genetic disease, and is not infectious (cannot be passed from one person to another).
-However, it is an allergic disease that be controlled in 60-70% and can be cured if it is treated properly at 7-8 years of age.
+However, it is an allergic disease that is controlled in 60-70% and can be cured if it is treated properly at 7-8 years of age.

 Know more on Asthma-Treatment

 There can be a number of conditions that can hamper your child’s health and slow down their progress.
 With proper treatment, most children lead a normal life and enjoy school and other social activities.
 You can help your child by:

 Inhalation therapy- It is the best way to treat asthma as it helps the lungs to breathe properly.
 To reduce the swelling in the airway, steriods are given in inhalers and nebulizers in a prescribed dosage to avoid side effects.

 Preventive medications are given to minimize the risk of acute asthma.
 These medications are not be confused with oral steriods as they can have significant effects for a longer time.
 It is advisable that these medications are taken under the supervision of a Pediatric chest specialist.